 No, but experience in the field is important part of our program and required for those applying to Dietetic Internships.

 Most students are able to complete the DPD coursework in one year.

 Classes are held during the day.

-Didactic Program in Dietetics Post-Baccalaureate Certificate cohorts begin in May and August.
+Didactic Program in Dietetics program cohorts begin in May and August.

-Meredith graduates have been accepted into numerous Dietetic Internship programs including Meredith College, East Carolina University and North Carolina Central University.
+Meredith graduates have been accepted into numerous Dietetic Internship programs including Meredith College, Appalachian State University, East Carolina University and North Carolina Central University.

 All students are required to complete a personal professional portfolio as a course requirement in FN 480 Colloquium, in Spring of their senior year.
 Throughout their DPD course work, students should keep files that include: honors, awards and scholarships; representations of assignments, including handouts developed, papers, etc.; community service projects; and records of volunteer and work experience.

 In order to learn about the field of dietetics and to strengthen your application for a dietetic internship, it is strongly recommended that you work or volunteer in dietetics related areas.
 You can do this during the summer or the school year.
 You are encouraged to contact local dietitians and request a volunteer experience.
 Opportunities for volunteer experiences are also sent via campus email.
 You should keep a record of your hours and experience for both your portfolio and your internship application.